-Regarding ethics, internal control and compliance, the committee's mission is:
+Regarding ethics, internal control and compliance, the committee's mission is to:

-- 1. to ensure the quality of procedures intended to comply with financial market regulations;
+- 1. ensure the quality of procedures intended to comply with financial market regulations;

-- 2. to analyse:
+- 2. analyse:

 - a) any contract between the Company and the following persons, either directly or via an intermediary:

+- the chairman of the board of directors;

-- the chairman and chief executive officer;
+- the chief executive officer;

 - a deputy chief executive officer;

 - a director;

 - a shareholder with more than 10% of the voting rights;